infinitexlks/CIFAR-10/README.md

 python train_cifar10_model.py
 ```
 ## Folder Structure
-It shoud look like this
+It should look like this
 ```arduino
 cifar10-image-classification/
 │